suffolklibraries/sljekyll/_recurrents/thurston-sewing-bee.md

 ---
 recurrent-title: "Sewing Bee"
 recurrent-description: "Open to all.
-Complete a project over 2 weeks with full guidance and instruction and all materials and equipment supplied for £10.
+Complete a project over 2 weeks with full guidance and instruction and all materials and equipment supplied. £5 for a 1&frac12; hour session or £10 for 3 hours.
 Refreshments available for a small donation.
-Contact Cathy McDonald at the library to book a place.
+Contact the library or <strong>ann.crowe@hotmail.co.uk</strong> to book a place.
 Term-time only."
-recurrent-day: Friday
+recurrent-day: Wednesday and Friday
-recurrent-times: 1000-1130
+recurrent-times: 1000-1130 or 1000-1300
 recurrent-location: thurston-library
 recurrent-location-display-name: Thurston Library
 recurrent-location-display-url: /branches/thurston-library/